onebeyond/rascal/README.md

 ```

 #### check
 When set to true, Rascal will check that the vhost exists using the RabbitMQ management API.
-This requires the [management plugin](https://www.rabbitmq.com/management.html) to be installed on the broker, and for the management user to have necessary permissions.
+This requires the [management plugin](https://www.rabbitmq.com/management.html) to be installed on the broker and for the management user to have necessary permissions.
 ```json
 {
   "vhosts": {